Banks far from hitting Paris climate targets, groups warn

-The world’s most influential banks need to substantially accelerate climate efforts if global temperature rise is to be kept within the livability targets of the Paris Agreement, an assessment released Thursday by an institutional investors' group warned.
+The world’s most influential banks need to substantially accelerate climate efforts if global temperature rise is to be kept within the targets of the Paris Agreement, an assessment released Thursday by an institutional investors group warned.

-The bank evaluation was prepared by the Institutional Investors Group on Climate Change (IIGCC), whose more than 350 members are mainly asset managers and owners, and include Barclay's Bank UK Retirement Fund, BlackRock and Goldman Sachs Asset Management International.
+The evaluation was prepared by the Institutional Investors Group on Climate Change (IIGCC), whose more than 350 members are mainly asset managers and owners.
+They include Barclay's Bank UK Retirement Fund, BlackRock and Goldman Sachs Asset Management International.
 Group members have €51 trillion ($52 trillion) in assets under management and advice, according the the IIGCC website.
 That amounts to roughly a tenth of total assets held by financial institutions worldwide.
-The Transition Pathway Initiative, a research group that tracks corporate emissions, was co-author on the report.
+The Transition Pathway Initiative, a research group that tracks corporate emissions, was a co-author of the report.

 The evaluation is significant because it comes from within the financial community, echoing the idea that fossil fuel investments must wind down, which environmentalists, climate scientists and energy experts have argued for years.